 Disrupted communication between the brain and the body can have serious effects to ones health both physically and mentally.
 Depression, anxiety and other mood disorders are thought to be directly related to imbalances with neurotransmitters.
 The four major neurotransmitters that regulate mood are Serotonin, Dopamine, GABA and Norepinephrine.

-GABA (Gamma amino butyric acid) GABA is the major inhibitory neurotransmitter in the central nervous system.
-It helps the neurons recover after transmission, reduces anxiety and stress.It regulates norepinephrine, adrenaline, dopamine, and serotonin, it is a significant mood modulator.
+GABA (Gamma amino butyric acid) is your major inhibitory/calming neurotransmitter in the central nervous system.
+It is often considered to act as "mother nature's Xanax."
+Indeed, it is throught the GABA system that most sedatives, prescription sleep aids, and tranquilizers work.
+It helps the neurons recover after firing and thereby reduces anxiety, worry, and fretfulness.
+In addition, GABA regulates norepinephrine, adrenaline, dopamine, and serotonin, it is a significant mood modulator.

 Epinephrine also known as adrenaline is a neurotransmitter and hormone essential to metabolism.
 It regulates attention, mental focus, arousal, and cognition.
 It also inhibits insulin excretion and raises the amounts of fatty acids in the blood.
 Epinephrine is made from norepinephrine and is released from the adrenal glands.
 Low levels have been can result in fatigue, lack of focus, and difficulty losing weight.
 High levels have been linked to sleep problems, anxiety and ADHD.